Intermittent fasting has become super trendy. But is it even worth it? Food is a way of life, and we can’t survive without it.

 This is good news for your overall health.
 Remember, oxidative stress is responsible for countless chronic diseases.
 Hypertension, heart failure, sleep apnea, and cancer are just a few examples.3

 In a way, caloric restriction gives your body a chance to practice.
-But
+But they key word is “intermittent.”
+If fasting lasts too long, it can do more harm than good.

 2. Reduces Inflammation